 I have a habit of suggesting this piece of gear or that, especially when it is value priced.
 This is not to say that a bargain priced piece of equipment is going to perform the same as something more expensive but that sometimes, for the task at hand, inexpensive or even cheap will do just fine.

 Over the years I have suggested bargain-priced deals on whistles, knives, fire-starters, and flashlights.
-Many times I refer to these items as “almost free” because at under $5 or $10, they are practically giveaways.
 That being said, my primary bug-out-bag and survival kit includes higher quality items that I know will stand up to the rigors of a SHTF world – if it ever gets to that, of course.

 Today I would like to share some thoughts on one of those items that I consider an inexpensive favorite: the Tac-Force Speedster Outdoor Knife.
 I have recruited Shelly, known around here as the Survival Husband, to help out since he is never without a knife on his person.

 Review of the Tac-Force TF-705 Tactical, Rescue and Outdoor Knife

 Before I start, let me first say I love my Kershaw “Oh So Sweet” knife.
 It goes everywhere with me 24/7 and the only time it is not on my person is when I am on an airplane of sleeping.
 When Gaye asked me to evaluate the Tac-Force Speedster, I felt it would be no contest.

 Features and Observations

 Here are the basic features along with my observations.